rocky-linux/documentation/docs/labs/networking/lab8-samba.md

 ### Accessing Samba Share (Local test)

 In this exercise, we'll try accessing the new Samba share from the same system.
-This means that we'll be using the same host as both a server and client.
+This means that we'll be using the same host as both a server and a client.

 #### To install Samba client tools